LuzieH/social-dynamics/README.md

 python social-dynamics/main.py --root_dir="experiments_results" --gin_files="social-dynamics/configs/base_config.gin"
 ```

-For more information on how to use gin-config you may visit the wiki of this repository.
+For more information on how to use Gin Config you may visit the wiki of this repository.
 \
 \
 \